OnceWasBiLLa/BillaLink/docs/recipes.rst

     # Could return None, if the Player was not found...

-    node = wavelink.NodePool.get_node()
+    node = BillaLink.NodePool.get_node()
     player = node.get_player(ctx.guild.id)

 Common Operations
 -----------------
-Below are some common operations used with WaveLink.
+Below are some common operations used with BillaLink.
 See the documentation for more info.

 .. code:: python3